Mid Calder: History

 In 2005, Mid Calder was subject to unwanted publicity when it became the first place in Britain to issue an ASBO in a village-wide crackdown on the anti-social behaviour of drunken teenagers.
 The ASBO allowed police to disperse any young person found outdoors.
 After one month of operation, the order was deemed a success.

 Governance

 Mid Calder, along with the rest of West Lothian, is an SNP and Labour marginal seat.

 In West Lothian council, Mid Calder is part of the East Livingston and East Calder Ward and is represented by four councillors. who are Carl John (SNP), Frank Anderson (SNP), Damian Timson (Conservative) and Dave King (Labour).

 Mid Calder is part of the Almond Valley Constituency since 1999 and is represented by the SNP's Angela Constance who has held the seat since 2007 when the constituency was called Livingston.

 Mid Calder has been part of the Livingston UK Parliament constituency since 1983.
-Mid Calder is now represented by Hannah Bardell (SNP) who has held the seat since the United Kingdom general election 2015.
+Labour Party Member of Parliament (MP) Gregor Poynton represents the town.

 Prior to Brexit in 2020 it was part of the Scotland European Parliament constituency.